 Adoption agencies either operate as a for-profit company or non-profit organization.
-One is not inherently better than the other – “non-profit” does not mean the agency does not make a profit (it has to in order to stay in business!), it only means that their profit does not benefit any shareholder or individual but remains in the organization to further fund its mission.
+One is not inherently better than the other—”non-profit” does not mean the agency does not make a profit (it has to stay in business!), it only means that their profit does not benefit any shareholder or individual but remains in the organization to further fund its mission.

 A non-profit is held to a higher standard of financial transparency and their tax Form 990 is available to the public.
-Websites such as Guidestar.org will allow you to create a free account and view a PDF of this document.
+Some websites will allow you to create a free account and view a PDF of this document.
 A Form 990 will tell you things like how much the organization has spent in advertising and how much its top employees and directors are compensated.
 If you are unable to find this form online, you have a right to contact the organization and request a copy.

 2. Ask how the agency handles the rights of biological fathers.

 Biological fathers have rights and barring any extreme or unusual circumstances, I believe a known father should always be notified of both the pregnancy and adoption plan (including what action they need to take if they do not consent).
 Because state laws vary, sometimes an expectant mother is allowed by the agency to withhold the name of a known father.
 Even when this is legal, it is almost always not ethical (again, barring extreme circumstances).